 Interaction of short- and long-term changes

 Most short-term atmospheric and oceanic fluctuations around Antarctica, causing episodic calving or anomalous snowfall or melt events, are part of the internal variability of the climate system.
 Since the AIS is not currently in steady state, these short-term variations in atmospheric or oceanic conditions can trigger self-reinforcing (amplifying) feedbacks that ultimately increase the AIS’s sensitivity to longer-term climatic forcing.
-For example, observations of the Amundsen Sea Embayment or the collapse of Larsen B illustrate that variability in ocean- and atmosphere-induced melting has the potential to trigger ice thinning, retreat or collapse of ice shelves, grounding-line retreat and ice-flow acceleration.
+For example, observations of ice flow in the Amundsen Sea Embayment or the collapse of Larsen B ice shelf illustrate that variability in ocean- and atmosphere-induced melting has the potential to trigger ice thinning, retreat or collapse of ice shelves, grounding-line retreat and ice-flow acceleration.

-Over much shorter timescales, the marine geomorphological record148-150 has further revealed that pulses of extremely rapid grounding-line retreat (10s to 100s metres per day) can occur in the absence of steeply retrograde bed topography conducive to MISI, and across a period of only days to months (i.e., behaviour potentially reflective of ice-sheet perturbation(s) in response to ‘weather’-type forcing).
-Most notably, this includes an inferred grounding-line retreat rate of up to 50 metres per day (equivalent to ≥10 km yr-1) in the Antarctic Peninsula during regional deglaciation of the continental shelf (approximately 10,700 yr BP148), which constitutes the highest known rate of retreat in Antarctica.
+Over much shorter timescales, the marine geomorphological record148-150 has further revealed that pulses of extremely rapid grounding-line retreat (10s to 100s m per day) can occur in the absence of steeply retrograde bed topography conducive to MISI, and across a period of only days to months (i.e., behaviour potentially reflective of ice-sheet perturbation(s) in response to ‘weather’-type forcing).
+Most notably, this includes an inferred grounding-line retreat rate of up to 50 m per day (equivalent to ≥10 km yr-1) in the Antarctic Peninsula during regional deglaciation of the continental shelf (approximately 10,700 yr BP148), which constitutes the highest known rate of retreat in Antarctica.
 Grounding-line retreat rates nearing this magnitude have, however, now been detected in West Antarctica (~30 m per day over the course of 3.6 months in 2017 at Pope Glacier135), offering important corroboration of these inferred magnitudes of retreat.

 These marine geomorphological observations ultimately reveal how nonlinear ice-sheet retreat can be, with substantial ‘pulses’ of grounding-line retreat occurring over short timescales followed by longer periods of relative stability.
 They also highlight the important role ice sheet bed geometry plays in modulating rates of retreat, with suggestions that flat-bedded parts of ice sheets may be particularly vulnerable to pulses of rapid ungrounding150.
 In the context of Antarctica, the longer-term ice-dynamical response of the ice sheet to such rapid recession remains unknown.
 Nonetheless, the prolific rates of retreat inferred from these records imply that, even in the absence of MISI/MICI, the future pace of short-term AIS retreat over such vulnerable regions may be significantly greater than most satellite- and model-derived insights suggest.